-This Guide is intended to inform university employees on the appropriate procedures for creating, reviewing, and signing university contracts.
-The failure to follow this guidance may result in a contract binding the university to unfavorable terms.
-Once a contract is signed, the university’s options for addressing difficult or unfavorable terms in the contract are limited.
-In addition, if an employee signs a contract without authority, that person could be held personally responsible for the contractual obligations.
+This Guide is intended to inform the university community of the appropriate procedures for creating, reviewing, and signing university contracts.
+The failure to follow this guidance may result in a contract binding the university that includes undesirable or unfavorable, terms.
+Once a contract is signed, the university’s options for addressing difficult or adverse terms in the contract are limited.
+Another unfavorable result of failing to follow this guidance is if an individual without delegated authority signs a contract, that person could be held personally responsible for the obligations of that contract.

 What is a contract?

 A document need not be called a “contract” to be considered a legally binding instrument.
-A “contract” may be called an “agreement,” “terms and conditions,” “purchase order,” “letter agreement,” “subcontract,” “sub-award,” "”sub-grant,” “memorandum of understanding,” “letter of intent,” “letter of understanding,” or “waiver.”
-It is also possible that the document may not even have a specific title.
+Other than the term “contract,” a legally binding document may be called an “agreement,” “terms and conditions,” “purchase order,” “letter agreement,” “subcontract,” “sub-award,” "”sub-grant,” “memorandum of understanding,” “letter of intent,” “letter of understanding,” or “waiver.”
+It is also possible that the document may not even have any of the above titles or designation.

 Where do contracts come from?

 Many contract documents originate from an outside party seeking a business relationship or affiliation with the university.
-Sometimes the university seeks out a business relationship or an affiliation and has a template created by the university that is ready to be used.
-Occasionally, a completely new contract needs to be created to fit a particular purpose.
-OGC will assist with drafting new contracts.
+In some cases, the university has a template created by OGC that is ready to be used for a specific kind of relationship or affiliation.
+Occasionally, when there is no form of agreement available by either party, a completely new contract needs to be created to fit a particular purpose.
+OGC will assist with drafting new contracts when needed.